 Study finds tea drinkers have lower risk of major heart incidents

-Drinking tea is associated with decreased coronary artery progression and a lower incidence of major cardiovascular events, such as heart attacks, according to a study presented at the American Heart Association’s Epidemiology/Lifestyle 2016 Scientific Sessions.
+Drinking tea is associated with decreased coronary artery progression and a lower incidence of major cardiovascular events, such as heart attacks, according to a study.

 Researchers analyzed data on 6,212 adults to determine how tea drinking might be associated with coronary artery calcium progression, a marker for blood vessel disease, and heart attacks, chest pain, cardiac arrest, stroke and death from other types of heart disease.
 They divided participants into those who never drank tea, less than one-cup-a-day drinkers, one cup-a-day drinkers, two to three cups a day and four or more cups a day tea drinkers.